thepercyj/Puzzle-Realms/README.md

 # Project Description
  # N-Queen Puzzle
-A group project of web-based N-Queens Puzzle Solver using Django and Python.
+-A group project of web-based N-Queens Puzzle Solver using Django and Python.
-Design an algorithm for solving the N-Queens puzzle for any N.
+-Design an algorithm for solving the N-Queens puzzle for any board size N.
-Provide a user-friendly interface that allows users to enter the value of N and see the solution.
+-Provide a user-friendly interface that allows users to enter the value of N and see the solution.
-Implement the optimization techniques to improve the algorithm's efficiency.
+-Implement the optimization techniques to improve the algorithm's efficiency.

  # Kanoodle Solver
 -Build a solver for the Kanoodle puzzle, which requires you to fit 12 different pieces into a specified board arrangement.